vikukzs/zerda-java-basics/README.md

     - Just the src directory should be committed
 - Create a package called `com.greenfox.exams.java` and work under that

-## 2. The BlackJack Application (~90 mins) [15p]
+## 2. The com.greenfox.exams.java.BlackJack Application (~90 mins) [15p]
-The task is to create a `BlackJack` application where a `user` `Player` can play BlackJack with the `house` `Player`.
+The task is to create a `com.greenfox.exams.java.BlackJack` application where a `user` `com.greenfox.exams.java.Player` can play com.greenfox.exams.java.BlackJack with the `house` `com.greenfox.exams.java.Player`.
 The game should have a very simple graphical user interface with two labels (one for the user and one for the house) and two buttons for draw and for resetting the game.

 ![Start](bj_start.png)

-When a new game started a new `Deck` should be generated with 52 randomly ordered `Card`s in it.
+When a new game started a new `com.greenfox.exams.java.Deck` should be generated with 52 randomly ordered `com.greenfox.exams.java.Card`s in it.
 When the user hits the `drawCard` button the top card of the deck should be added to the users `played` cards.
 If the house's played cards sum is under 17 it will draw automatically.
 After drawing the labels should be updated.

 One card drawn: